Alyw234237/tinyelectron/README.md

 `yarn dist`

-To install as an application, run the appropriate executabe in dist (e.g., .deb) after building with yarn.
+To install as an application, run the appropriate executabe in dist (e.g., .exe or .deb) after building with yarn.